2394425147/astrodx/README.md

 Each public link only can hold 10k players (count by Apple ID), so please NOT duplicate join the test if you already have AstroDX installed.

+Since both of those slots are full again, we are planning on create another one soon, but ETA is not guaranteed on this.

 ## Are there any tutorials on importing?

 Yep, they should be on the [wiki](https://github.com/2394425147/maipaddx/wiki/Importing-levels) of this repo.